 How much is too much to spend on a book?
 As with so much in life, George Orwell has already considered and quantified the answer for you.
-That said, I imagine the ideal price of a book is different for all of us and, while I love picking up the out-of-copyright classics and browsing through the 99p list on Amazon, for me – for a new-ish book I have a real hankering to read – the sweet spot is around a fiver.
+That said, I imagine the ideal price of a book is different for all of us and, while I love picking up the out-of-copyright classics and browsing through the 99p list, for me – for a new-ish book I have a real hankering to read – the sweet spot is around a fiver.
 Perhaps it is a relic of all those book tokens I used to get for birthdays and Christmases.

 So how much would you spend for a book that hasn’t been written or printed yet?
 Unbound is a concept akin to Kickstarter, for both established and new authors who are seeking funding for new works of fiction or non-fiction.
 They have already created a bit of a splash with their backing of Paul Kingsnorth’s Man Booker Prize-longlisted The Wake.
 For the readers, it is about becoming more than a consumer, being a talent-spotter perhaps, or paying it forward.
 You may even gain the opportunity to name a character…

 And for the writers?
 As Miranda Ward writes in her Unbound-published and utterly brilliant book F**k The Radio, We’ve Got Apple Juice:

 This whole idea is fundamentally about sustaining yourself, as a creative type, so that you can create more.
 Ultimately, it’s always about the creative output, and the act of creating, not about the money, the money is simply what allows that process of creation to occur unfettered.